wazuh/wazuh-documentation/source/installation-guide/central-components/wazuh-server/step-by-step.rst

                    version: 7.10.2

-Your Wazuh server is now successfully installed.
-If you want to do a single-node deployment, you may proceed to install the :ref:` Wazuh interface <wazuh_interface_step_by_step>`..
-If you want to do a multi-node deployment, install the Wazuh server on every node and proceed to configure the cluster.
+Your Wazuh server is now successfully installed and the Wazuh manager is configured as a single-node cluster by default.

+- If you want a single-node deployment configuration, you can proceed directly with :ref:`installing the Wazuh interface <wazuh_interface_installation>`.

+- If you want to perform a multi-node deployment, install the Wazuh server on every node and carry on with configuring the Wazuh cluster.

 Configure the Wazuh cluster
 ---------------------------

-The Wazuh manager is configured as a single-node cluster by default.
-The following section describes how to configure the Wazuh manager as a Wazuh master node or as a Wazuh worker node.
+To configure the Wazuh cluster as a multi-node deployment, the Wazuh server needs to be installed on every node.
+After completing this action, you need to choose and configure one server as a Wazuh master node, the rest will be configured as workers.

-One server has to be chosen as a master, the rest will be workers.
-So, the section ``Wazuh server master node`` must be applied once, in the server chosen for this role.
-For all the other servers, the section ``Wazuh server worker node`` must be applied.
+The *Wazuh server master node* configuration needs to be applied only to the server chosen for this role.
+Once the master node is fully configured, apply the *Wazuh server worker nodes* configuration to the rest of the servers.

 Wazuh server master node